SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-  -y, --yaml             use YAML format of input and/or output --authorize            authorize connector's Lambda functions to be called by SmartThings --language=<value>     ISO language code or "NONE" to not specify a language.
-Defaults to the OS locale --principal=<value>    use this principal instead of the default when authorizing lambda functions --statement=<value>    use this statement id instead of the default when authorizing lambda functions
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
+Defaults to the OS locale

 DESCRIPTION
   create an ST Schema connector